ducminhgd/interview/technical/database.md

 The `TRUNCATE` command is faster than `DELETE`, but unlike the `DELETE` command, data cannot be rolled back after using it to recover data that has been mistakenly deleted.

+## What are `UNION`, `UNION ALL`, `MINUS`, and `INTERSECT` set operators?

+The `UNION` operation combines the results of two or more `SELECT` statements.
+For example, getting the `UNION` of sets A and B, this operation would return all rows from both sets, excluding any duplicate rows.

+The `UNION ALL` operation does the same thing as `UNION`, but includes duplicate rows in its result set.

+The `MINUS` operation combines the results of two `SELECT` statements but only returns rows with values that belong to the first set of the result.

+The `INTERSECT` operation combines the results of two `SELECT` statements but only returns the rows with matching values in both sets.

+## What are Normalization and Denormalization?

+**Normalization** refers to the methods used to remove redundancies and inconsistencies in a database.

+**Denormalization** refers to methods used to improve the performance of queries.

+Normalization introduces more tables to a database, whereas Denormalization reduces the number of tables.

+## What are scalar functions?

+Scalar functions are defined by the user and return a single value (i.e., int, char, float, etc.) based on the input value.

+Common SQL scalar functions:
+- `CONCAT()` concatenates two or more character strings.
+- `FORMAT()` sets the format to display a collection of values.
+- `LEN()` calculates the total length of a given column.
+- `MID()` extracts substrings from a collection of string values.
+- `ROUND()` rounds the integer value for a numeric field.
+- `NOW()` returns the current date and time.
+- `RAND()` calculates a random collection of numbers of a given length.

+## What are aggregate functions?

+In SQL, aggregate functions (also known as group functions) are applied to a group of values (or all values) to calculate and return a single value.

+## What is a stored procedure?

+Instead of writing the same SQL query multiple times, you can save it as a stored procedure and call on it whenever necessary to execute it.

+## What is an index?

+An SQL index is a lookup table used by the database search engine to find and retrieve data quickly.
+An index can help make `SELECT` and `WHERE` clauses faster but can slow down the use of `UPDATE` and `INSERT` statements.

+## What is an SQL Server cursor?
+How do you use it?

+When you want to process result sets one row at a time, you can use a database cursor, a control structure that allows you to traverse records in a database.
+Cursors can be used to point to individual rows in a group of rows.

+## What are the different types of indexes?

+- **Clustered indexes** are clustered together with the main body of data.
+A clustered index sorts and stores rows of data in a table or view sequentially, based on key values of the table to match the order of the index.
+There can only be one clustered index per table.
+- **Non-clustered** indexes are separate from, and cannot be used to store or sort data in the main table.
+The key values of the index, and not the table are used to define the order of a non-clustered index.
+- **Column store indexes** are a standard form of index that efficiently stores data in a column-based format, rather than row-oriented.
+- **Filtered indexes** are used to index a section of rows within a table.
+- **Hash indexe**s are arrays, and use the Hash function F(K, N), where K is critical and N is the number of slots containing a pointer and row.
+- **Unique indexes** assign unique values to every row of data, so that the index key does not contain any duplicates.

+## What are ACID properties?

+The **ACID** properties refer to properties that must be followed for transactions in a database management system to remain consistent.
+- **Atomicity**: The entire transaction takes place at once or not at all.
+- **Consistency**: A database must be consistent before and after a transaction takes place.
+- **Isolation**: Transactions occur independently and can run concurrently with others.
+- **Durability**: Updates to the database must be stored in and written to disk so that transaction records can persist in the event of a system failure.

+## What is a schema?

+An SQL schema is an abstract representation of logically structured data elements.
+Database schemas in SQL are defined at the logical level by a database user known as the schema owner.

+## What is an alias command?

+The alias (`AS`) command makes columns or tables easier to read by giving them temporary names for the duration of a query.

+## What is the difference between `CHAR` and `VARCHAR` datatypes in SQL?

+The character or `CHAR` datatype stores fixed length character strings.
+The variable character or `VARCHAR` datatype stores variable length character strings.

+CHAR has better performance than `VARCHAR`, but `VARCHAR` can be useful for anticipating data values without a set length.

+## What is collation?
+What are the different collation sensitivity?

+Collation is a configuration setting that specifies how a database sorts and compares data.
+Different collation rules can be configured to determine the correct character sequence used to sort the character data.

+Collation sensitivity can be used to specify how different characters are treated.
+- **Accent sensitivity** differentiates between **a** and **á**.
+- **Case sensitivity** differentiates between **A** and **a**.
+- **Kana sensitivity** differentiates between Japanese Hiragana and Katakana.
+- **Width sensitivity** treats characters of different widths (single-byte and double-byte) differently.